AMP-SCZ/coding-test/bioinform-test.md

 ### Task 1

 *Download*
-* We have shared the above folder with you.
+* We have shared a Dropbox folder with you.
 You will be required to upload your results there.
 To be able to do that, you need a dropbox account.
 Create one if you do not have it already.
 * Write Python code to pull the csv from dropbox using their [API](https://github.com/dropbox/dropbox-sdk-python).

   <details>